Ekin-Su Cülcüloğlu: Personal life

 Cülcüloğlu splits her time between Essex and Istanbul.
 Her hobbies include ice skating, reading, walking, and going to the gym.

 In 2023, relatives of Cülcüloğlu were caught up in the 2023 Turkey–Syria earthquakes.
 Cülcüloğlu urged members of the public to help relief efforts following the earthquake.
 She donated money to the British Red Cross and took part in an appeal video for the organisation.
 She has since became an ambassador for the organisation.
 In 2025, Cülcüloğlu participated in a trek for breast cancer charity CoppaFeel! with actress Giovanna Fletcher and more than 100 other women, raising over £500,000 for the charity.
 In September 2025, Cülcüloğlu spoke at a United Nations panel on Creativity, Innovation & Next-Gen Leadership alongside global figures in philanthropy, finance and the arts.

 In June 2023, Cülcüloğlu and fellow Love Island winner Davide Sanclimenti split up.
 They got back together in the same year before breaking up for a second time in January 2024.
-In January 2025, Cülcüloğlu and fellow Love Island: All Stars contestant Curtis Pritchard confirmed they were officially a couple.
+In January 2025, Cülcüloğlu and fellow Love Island: All Stars contestant Curtis Pritchard confirmed they were a couple.
 However, by 28 May that year, she announced on her Instagram that they had separated.
+In May 2026, Cülcüloğlu confirmed she was in a relationship with Christopher East, founder of a dog food brand.